wqking-misc/AureusXIV/doc/README.md

-VITAE Core
+AXIV Core
 =====================

 Setup
 ---------------------
-[VITAE Core](http://vitae.org/wallet) is the original VITAE client and it builds the backbone of the network.
-However, it downloads and stores the entire history of VITAE transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[AXIV Core](http://vitae.org/wallet) is the original AXIV client and it builds the backbone of the network.
+However, it downloads and stores the entire history of AXIV transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run VITAE on your native platform.
+The following are some helpful notes on how to run AXIV on your native platform.

 ### Unix